WordPress/openverse/documentation/guides/api/quickstart.md

    $ just init
    ```

-   The ingestion server is working fine.
+   Once this step completes, you can be assured that the ingestion server is
+   working fine.

 5. With the data loaded, the API can now return JSON responses to your HTTP
    requests.